wp-plugins/tabby-responsive-tabs/readme.txt

 = Is the Tabby Responsive Tabs Customiser a Premium or Pro Version of Tabby Responsive Tabs? =

-No, Tabby Responsive Tabs works great on its own and is ideal for anyone comfortable with editing a child theme.
+No, Tabby Responsive Tabs works great on its own and customising how the tabs display should be straightforward for anyone comfortable with editing a child theme.
 The Tabby Responsive Tabs Customiser plugin is an add-on which is designed to be useful for anyone who wants an easy way to customise how their tabs display without touching any code.

 = Why is the Tabby Responsive Tabs Customiser an add-on plugin rather than part of Tabby Responsive Tabs? =

-The free Tabby Responsive Tabs plugin was designed as a lightweight plugin for a WordPress developer to add responsive tabs to their WordPress site.
+The free Tabby Responsive Tabs plugin was designed as a lightweight plugin for WordPress developers to add responsive tabs to their WordPress site.
 The functionality provided by the optional add-on customiser plugin was never intended to be included as part of Tabby Responsive Tabs and is designed to be particularly useful for non-coders.

 = How much does the Tabby Responsive Tabs Customiser plugin cost? =